-(Wholly revised from an earlier statement adopted May 1987; amended May 1990, May 1995, June 1996, January and May 1999, May 2000, June 2001, and January 2003.)
+Wholly revised in 2005 from an earlier statement adopted May 1987; amended May 1990, May 1995, June 1996, January and May 1999, May 2000, June 2001, January 2003, January 2011, January 2017, June 2018, January 2019, and June 2019.

 This Statement on Standards of Professional Conduct addresses dilemmas and concerns about the practice of history that historians have regularly brought to the American Historical Association seeking guidance and counsel.
 Some of the most important sections of this Statement address questions about employment that vary according to the different institutional settings in which historians perform their work.
 Others address forms of professional misconduct that are especially troubling to historians.
 And some seek to identify a core set of shared values that professional historians strive to honor in the course of their work.